captainquestion/BlogWebsite/README.md

 # Daily Journal

 Daily Journal is a demo blog website that is deployed to Heroku.
+Go ahead and Compose !

 The site website made by utilizing EJS, HTML, CSS, JavaScript, Bootstrap as well as MongoDB Atlas, NodeJS and NoSQL(MongoDB) for back-end.